karakays/lfcs/README.md

 Features
 * Lists multiple OS to boot including Microsoft etc.
 * Lists multiple kernel versions and `initrd` to boot
 * Change boot parameters by entering into interactive GRUB shell by pressing `e` to edit.
-Changes here apply for current boot and are'nt not permanent
+GRUB has its own shell.
+Changes here apply for current boot and are not permanent

 #### `initrd`
 `initrd` or initial ramdisk is a temporary root filesystem used to detect hardware detection, module loading and device discovery at boot time.
 This is a mandatory step before the real root file system can be mounted. `GRUB` loads both `initrd` and kernel into memory, then starts the kernel passing the memory address of `initrd`.
 `initrd` image is found in `/boot` directory just as where the `kernel` image resides.

 #### `grub.cfg`
-GRUB configuration is read by `GRUB` during boot and is found in `/boot/grub` or `/boot/grub2` depending on the distribution.
-It should not be edited directly because is auto-generated by `update-grub` command.
+GRUB configuration contains kernel boot parameters and is found in `/boot/grub/grub.cfg`.
+It is auto-generated by `update-grub` command.
 It's based on `/etc/default/grub` and `/etc/grub.d`.
-Any update on these files requires running `update-grub` to reconstruct the `grub.cfg` file.
+Any update on these files requires running `update-grub`.

+You see kernel command line and its boot parameters is just one part of the whole `GRUB` configuration.
+There are many others like `GRUB_TIMEOUT`, `GRUB_TERMINAL`, `GRUB_INIT_TUNE` and some others which come from `/etc/grub.d/`

 ### XXXIIX. `SysVinit`, `upstart` and `systemd`